lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 ## 4) Music

 On the street baby.
 Music on the street.
 Idk if I can even really say that I tried to do this.
 I busked like one time.
 But we did it fam.
-It was pretty embarassing, I got a note wrong on like silent night and left haha.
+It was pretty embarassing, I got a note wrong on Silent Night and left haha.

 No fun.
 No money.

 ## 5) Data Engineering

 ahhh the "real" jobs.
+I worked a couple jobs as a data engineer.
 These jobs made me money while I was trying to decide what to do.
 They were the classic cog-in-machine jobs doing whatever work, which I felt (if I weren't careful!), I could spend my whole life on by accident.

 **Was it fun** sometimes!